 This datapoint measures the number of rehospitalizations per 1,000 days of short-term patient care.
 Minimizing rehospitalizations during rehabilitation is important to restoring the physical well-being of patients.

 In Christian Care Center of Bristol, 11.68 Percentage of Patients

 This is the number of emergency room visits per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with ADL's typically correlates with superior rehabilitation.
+This indicates the percent of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with activities of daily living generally correlates with higher quality rehabilitation services.